Whimsy Stick

 The calm is not produced by exhaustion.
 It is produced by completing the full predatory motor pattern with structure: wait, chase, catch, release, settle.
 Tire a dog out and you get a physically spent dog who is still neurologically wired.
 Complete the sequence and you get genuine calm.

-If your overexcited dog doesn’t have a functional drop-it yet, build that before running full flirt pole for overexcited dogs sessions.
+If your overexcited dog does not have a functional drop-it yet, build that before running full sessions.
 Not a perfect competition-style out, just a reliable enough response that the dog will release the lure within a few seconds when asked, even when aroused.
-Without this, you can’t complete the session protocol cleanly and the all-done transition becomes a wrestling match that spikes rather than resolves arousal in an overexcited dog.
+Without this, you cannot complete the session protocol cleanly and the all-done transition becomes a wrestling match that spikes rather than resolves arousal.

-The fastest way to build drop-it in an overexcited dog is through the possession game: let the dog catch the lure and hold it, go completely still and neutral, wait for the voluntary release, mark and immediately restart the chase.
+The fastest way to build drop-it is through the possession game.
+Let the dog catch the lure and hold it.
+Go completely still and neutral.
+Wait for the voluntary release, mark it, and immediately restart the chase.
 Restart is the reward.
 Do this 10 to 15 times over two or three short sessions and most overexcited dogs have the concept.
 Add the verbal cue once the behavior is happening reliably.
-Therefore, build the drop-it first, then run the full flirt pole for overexcited dogs protocol.
-The full drop-it progression is at Impulse Control Drills.
+Build the drop-it first, then run the full protocol.
+The full progression is in the impulse control commands guide.

-This is the same five-step sequence used in the full flirt pole for overexcited dogs training guide.
-See the Flirt Pole Training Guide for the complete method.
-For overexcited dogs specifically, the wait and all-done steps are where most of the behavioral work happens and neither is optional.
-Indeed, skipping either step turns the flirt pole into the problem instead of the solution.
+For overexcited dogs specifically, the wait and all-done steps are where most of the behavioral work happens, and neither is optional.
+Skipping either step turns the flirt pole into the problem instead of the solution.

 1

-Lure still on the ground.
-The overexcited dog orients and locks on.
-Ask for a sit or stand-wait and hold it for a full 5 to 10 seconds before releasing.
-This is not a warm-up formality.
-This is the primary impulse control training happening in the session.
-For overexcited dogs, expect the first week to feel like most of the session is spent on this step.
-That is correct.
-The wait phase is the work.
-Do not shorten it to get to the chase faster.
+Lure still on the ground, the dog orients and locks on.
+Ask for a sit or stand-wait and hold it a full 5 to 10 seconds before releasing.
+This is the primary impulse control training in the session.
+Do not shorten it.

 2